hoangdev92/updater_gf/README.md

     $ updater_gf

 options: '-a and -r'
-    "'-a' will add commonly used gems"
+    "'-a' will add commonly used gems";
     "'-r' will update rubocop file"

 ## Contributing